codl/rainbodl/README.md

 Make sure you have python and pip installed.

-Register an app with twitter at https://apps.twitter.com/ and take note of the consumer key and consumer secret values.
+Register an app with twitter at <https://apps.twitter.com/>, give it at least write access permissions, and take note of the consumer key and consumer secret values.

 ```
 pip install -r requirements.txt